NicholasReardon133/OcclusionCullingUnity/README.md

 📖 Overview
 This project is an implementation of a custom occlusion culling system within the Unity game engine.
 The goal is to provide a more flexible and granular approach to camera-based culling than Unity's built-in solution.
 By leveraging raycasting and custom-modeled occluder meshes, this system determines object visibility, optimizing rendering performance by disabling the renderers of objects that are hidden from the camera's view.

 This is particularly useful in scenes with complex, dense geometry where manually defining occlusion areas can be tedious or inefficient.
+Due to Github file size restriction, I could not push with the models or assets, but the rest of the code base is present in the folder.

 🛠️ Tools & Technologies
 Game Engine: Unity